-Employment of secretaries and administrative assistants is projected to decline about 3 percent from 2014 to 2024.
+Employment of secretaries and administrative assistants is projected to decline about 3 percent through 2024.
 Many job openings will result from the need to replace workers who leave the occupation.
 Those with a combination of work experience and computer skills should have the best job prospects.

-The nonmetropolitan north Arizona median annual wage for secretaries and administrative assistants was \$32,310 in May 2017.
+The nonmetropolitan north Arizona median annual wage for secretaries and administrative assistants was \$33,420 in May 2018.

-Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2017-18 Edition, SOC 43-6014 at www.npc.edu/ Modern-Office-Technologies.
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2018-19 Edition, SOC 43-6014.